Guidap/BQueue/README.md

 $ php bin/console worker:listen --tube=tube1 --tries=3
 ```

-You can use supervisord to control the process and automatise the worker:listen command execution
+I recommend to use supervisord to control the process and automatise the worker:listen command execution

 ##### TODO: